MooseStack

 Table engines

 By default, Moose will create tables with the MergeTree engine.
-You can change the engine by setting the engine property in the table config.
-To use a different engine, you can set the engine property in the table config.
+You can use different engines by setting the engine in the table configuration.

 TableEngine.ts